Grocery store: Modernization

 Many European cities are so dense in population and buildings that large supermarkets, in the American sense, cannot replace the neighbourhood grocer's shop.
 However, "Metro" shops have been appearing in town and city centres in many countries, leading to the decline of independent smaller shops.
 Large out-of-town supermarkets and hypermarkets, such as Tesco and Sainsbury's in the United Kingdom, have been steadily weakening trade from smaller shops.
 Many grocery chains like Spar or Mace are taking over the regular family business model.

 Types

-Grocery stores can be small or large physical stores or electronic (online) stores.
+Grocery stores can be small or large physical stores or electronic (online) stores mostly found in larger populated areas.

 The US FMI food industry association, drawing on research by Willard Bishop, defines the following formats (store types) that sell groceries: